kgeis/OpenMetadata/openmetadata-docs/content/connectors/ingestion/workflows/data-quality/index.md

 ### Creating a `TestCase`
 Once you have your Test Definition created you can create a Test Case -- which is a specification of your Test Definition.
-You can use the following endpoint `/api/v1/testCase` using a POST protocol to create your Test Case.
+You can use the following endpoint `/api/v1/testCase` using the POST method to create your Test Case.
 You will need to pass the following data in the body your request at minimum.

 ```json
 {